 PIPEDA applies to federal works, undertakings and businesses, and to private sector organizations that collect, use or disclose personal information in the course of commercial activities in provinces that do not have substantially similar legislation.
 PIPEDA's application to personal employee information is limited to organizations that are federal works, undertakings and businesses.
 Examples of these organizations include:

 - Interprovincial or international trucking, shipping or other forms of transportation

 - Activities related to maritime navigation

-PIPEDA is a general law that applies to the collection of personal information regardless of the technology used.
+PIPEDA is a privacy law that applies to the collection of personal information regardless of the technology used.
 This law applies to all personal information that flows across provincial or national borders in the course of commercial transactions.

 Compliance with PIPEDA is subject to an overriding standard of reasonableness whereby organizations may only collect, use and disclose personal information for purposes that a "reasonable person would consider appropriate in the circumstances."
 This requirement applies even if the individual has consented to the collection, use or disclosure of their personal information.

 In provinces with privacy legislation that the federal government has deemed to be "substantially similar" to PIPEDA, the Act does not apply.
 Currently, only Alberta, British Columbia and Québec have "substantially similar" privacy legislation in place.
 However, PIPEDA continues to apply to federal works, undertakings or businesses that operate in those provinces as well as all interprovincial and international transactions by all organizations subject to PIPEDA in the course of their commercial activities.